Two killed in explosion at Mexican resort where British dad was shot dead

 The 21 people injured were taken to hospitals at the resort.

 The Quintana Roo prosecutor’s office tweeted: “The two people who have lost their lives in the explosion at the restaurant in Solidaridad have been identified.
-Both are males and were workers at the restaurant.
-18 people were taken to hospital and eight have now been allowed to leave.
-Following on from earlier communications, the cause of the explosion was from a gas leak.”
+Both are males and were workers at the restaurant.”

+The office added that eight of those taken to hospitals “have now been allowed to leave.
+Following on from earlier communications, the cause of the explosion was from a gas leak”.

 The identities of those who were injured have not been released.
-Local media published footage of injured people being carried away on stretchers and visitors on the beach ran for safety.
+Local media published footage of injured people being carried away on stretchers as visitors on the beach ran for safety.

 A spokesman for the regional prosecutor said, “we have launched an inquiry into the explosion caused by a gas leak in the kitchen of a restaurant in the beach area in the municipality of Solidaridad”.